Last Updated: 29 May 2019

-The education at the GSAIS is centered on the traditional philosophy that learning occurs through hearing, thinking and practicing (a Buddhist term “mon-shi-shu” on which the program’s name is based).
+The education at the GSAIS is based on the traditional philosophy that learning occurs through hearing, thinking and practicing (a Buddhist term “mon-shi-shu” on which the program’s name is based).
 Students are expected to enhance their ability to adopt an all-encompassing perspective across various fields by building a broad spectrum of professional learning, ranging from the humanities through sciences and based upon the body of academic knowledge acquired during undergraduate studies.
 The educational and research training is globally focused and is given mainly in English.
 The GSAIS curricula are tailor-made and are constructed depending on the academic background and future goals of each student.
 Students also attend the debates that involve external lecturers from industry and government (“Industry-Government Cooperation Special Seminar “Jukugi“).

 The GSAIS accepts 20 students per year, keeping the student-to-instructor ratio very low.
 They live in a residential college on campus, which enhances the environment for learning by facilitating student interaction across disciplines, and faculty members are available onsite to provide necessary support and mentoring.
 Further, eligible students receive a scholarship from the University as well as a financial support for their research activities.